ccd-utexas/binstarsolver/README.rst

 Examples
 --------

-For explanations of examples, please see the `wiki <https://github.com/ccd-utexas/binstarsolver/wiki>`_.
+For explanations of examples, please see the `GitHub wiki <https://github.com/ccd-utexas/binstarsolver/wiki>`_.
 Contributions are always welcome!

 Q&A Forum